 The game's entire plot is driven by this, as Connor goes deep behind enemy lines to rescue three Resistance soldiers, going against orders.
 He also manages to take out a substantial SkyNet base, and the small victory there starts to give hope to the Resistance.

 Humanity Is Infectious: Some of the terminators pick up on human characteristics, particularly the T-800 from T2.
 Even the T-1000 develops his own Silent Snarker personality as the movie goes along.
+A deleted scene in T2 was to reveal that T-800s come with learning capabilities.
+We further would have learned that Sky Net would activate these capabilities long enough for the machine to gain the skills it needed before deactivating them so that the machines wouldn't too learn much and possibly rebel.

 Immune to Bullets: It takes something with explosive power or a hell of a lot of kinetic force to damage a terminator.